 A call progress (CP) mode can be selected, allowing the detection of various tones that identify the progress of a telephone call on the network.
 The call progress tone input and DTMF input are common; however, call progress tones can only be detected when the CP mode has been selected.
-DTMF signals cannot be detected if the CP mode has been selected (see Table 3).
-Figure 7 indicates the useful detect bandwidth of the call progress filter.
-Frequencies presented to the input (IN+ and IN-) that are within the "accept" bandwidth limits of the filter are hard-limited by a high-gain comparator with the IRQ /CP pin serving as the output.
-The square wave output obtained from the schmitt trigger can be analyzed by a microprocessor or counter arrangement to determine the nature of the call progress tone being detected.
-Frequencies in the "reject" area will not be detected, and consequently there will be no activity on IRQ/CP as a result of these frequencies.
+DTMF signals cannot be detected if the CP mode has been selected (see the Actual Frequencies vs Standard Requirements on page 5).
+The Call Progress Response above indicates the useful detect bandwidth of the call progress filter.
+Frequencies presented to the input (IN+ and IN-) that are within the accept bandwidth limits of the filter are hard-limited by a high-gain comparator with the IRQ/CP pin serving as the output.
+The square wave output obtained from the schmitt trigger can be anayzed by a microprocessor or counter arrangement to determine the nature of the call progress tone being detected.
+Frequencies in the reject area will not be detected, and consequently there will be no activity on \overline{IRQ}/CP as a result of these frequencies.